Chandankkrr/this-is-too-much-data/README.md

   >npm run start

 - Navigate to `http://localhost:3000/` to access the running application
-- Click on `Choose a file` button and upload a json file with location location data
+- Click on `Choose a file` button and upload a json file with location data in it